 Traveling in the Philippines with small children is like herding cattle on holidays.
 It can be really messy and chaotic but it can also go smoothly.
 Whether you are babysitting for someone else’s or they are your own, their needs should be prioritized otherwise your whole vacation is ruined.
-Whether it is thinking about toilet stops or downloading games on the kiddie Tablet, we’ve got you covered.
+Whether it is thinking about toilet stops or downloading games on the kiddie Tablet, or looking into jet fractional ownership to make your trip really one to remember, we’ve got you covered.

 Here are some tips for when you visit the Philippines with small children.